Use this document to resolve problems that occur when you install Adobe Premiere Elements or Photoshop Elements.

 - "A reduced set of content (InstantMovie Themes, Title, and Menu Templates, and so on) has been installed.
 To install the full content set, please insert your program DVD and run Install Content.exe."

-To install the additional content, see the instructions in The message "A reduced set of content (Instant Movie Themes, Title and menu Templates, etc) has been installed" is displayed in Adobe Premiere Elements on Windows.
+To install the additional content, see the instructions in The message "A reduced set of content (Instant Movie Themes, Title, and menu Templates, and so on) has been installed" is displayed in Adobe Premiere Elements on Windows.

 Errors related to activation

 Use these instructions if you are unable to activate your copy of Adobe Premiere Elements or Photoshop Elements.